Lemon cake recipe: super juicy and easy to bake

 The lemon cake recipe itself is super simple, basically just mix the ingredients together and pop it in the oven.

-However, in addition to squeezing the fruit, you should make the effort and grate the lemon zest, because the zest gives the cake a special touch: a very subtle bitterness and aromatic depth, which form an absolutely delicious combination with the acidity and sweetness.
+But in addition to squeezing the fruit, you should make the effort and grate the lemon zest, because the zest gives the cake a special touch: a very subtle bitterness and aromatic depth, which form an absolutely delicious combination with the acidity and sweetness.

 You can find more ideas and instructions for cooking and baking on the topic page recipes.